Best Cat Insurance

 Best Cat Insurance for Military

-Figo ranks fifth among the best cat insurance companies, with premiums below the national average and a military discount that brings rates down further for active duty and veteran cat owners.
-It's also the only provider in our top five with a 100% reimbursement option, which matters if you want to maximize claim payouts.
+Figo ranks fifth among the best cat insurance companies.
+Premiums run below the national average, and a military discount brings rates down further for active duty and veteran cat owners.
+Figo is also the only provider in our top five with a 100% reimbursement option, which matters if you want to maximize claim payouts.

-The tradeoffs are real, though.
-Figo ranks ninth for coverage and 13th for customer experience, and price transparency is its weakest point.
-Cat owners who need coverage for hereditary conditions or want clear upfront pricing before committing won't find much to work with here.
+The tradeoffs are real.
+Figo ranks ninth for coverage and 13th for customer experience.
+Price transparency is its weakest point, and cat owners who need hereditary condition coverage or want clear upfront pricing before committing won't find much to work with here.

 • Active duty military members and veterans who can take advantage of Figo's military discount